DouglasUrner/Frameworks/Game-Design-and-Programming/Teacher-Bios.md

 I started programming in high school, in a school that had only one computer available to students.
 The first college I went to also had only one computer for general use (but several people could use it at once).
 One of my first progamming projects was a program to play the game Go.
 More than not I've been programming ever since.

 In the course of my career I've learned over 20 programming lanugages well enough to solve problems in them of those I know maybe 5 or 6 well enough to use to tackle arbitrary tasks.
-I've worked with (and on) 8 major operating systems – and a few computers that didn't have an OS.
+I've worked with (and on) 8 major operating systems – and a few computers that didn't have an OS (Arduino, 8085 et al, early game systems, PDP-8, "smart" serial cards).

+Each year I pick a new language or CS concept to study, both for the pleasure of learning something new and to remind me of what it is like to be a beginner learning something new and complex.

 <!--